urllib3/urllib3/docs/user-guide.rst

     http = urllib3.PoolManager()

-To make a request use :meth:`~poolmanager.PoolManager.request`:
+To make a request use :meth:`~urllib3.PoolManager.request`:

 .. code-block:: python